| Title: | Advice on R Package Building |

 When using the default checks = all_checks(), entire groups of

-goodpractice.exclude_preps option or the GP_EXCLUDE_PREPS
+goodpractice.exclude_check_groups option or the

-environment variable (comma-separated).
 The option takes precedence.

 # Skip URL and coverage checks:

-options(goodpractice.exclude_preps = c("urlchecker", "covr"))
+options(goodpractice.exclude_check_groups = c("urlchecker", "covr"))

 # Or via environment variable:

-Sys.setenv(GP_EXCLUDE_PREPS = "urlchecker,covr")
+Sys.setenv(GP_EXCLUDE_CHECK_GROUPS = "urlchecker,covr")

 Exclusion only applies when checks = NULL (the default).